Getting started in student research

 Using human subjects

 Federal regulations and Augustana policies require all research involving human participants, with some limited exemptions, to be reviewed and approved by the college's Internal Review Board.
 This generally includes, for example, surveys of students.
-For forms and policies, see the Augustana IRB website.
+For forms and policies, see the Augustana Institutional Review Board.